Guidance for Each Phase: In remission - CancerChoices

 Follow-up appointments with your oncologist and lab tests are important after treatment ends, but we encourage you not to stop there.

-7 Healing Practices
+7 Lifestyle Practices

-Self care through the 7 Healing Practices can create a safety net after treatment.
+Self care through the 7 Lifestyle Practices can create a safety net after treatment.
 Although these practices may not yet be routinely suggested by all conventional cancer treatment teams, they are becoming widely recognized in conventional cancer care as part of survivorship care.
 We strongly believe that self-care practices increase your chances of living better and perhaps longer.

 Healthy lifestyle